jwallace145/bartensor/README.md

     coverage html

 The generated coverage reports are located in the coverage_reports directory.
 To view the coverage report, open the index.html file with a web browser or html parser.

+## Deployment

+This repository features a CircleCI CICD pipeline that pushes new master branch images to an AWS Elastic Container Registry and updates a service running on an AWS Elastic Container Service Cluster.
+The update to the service forces a new deployment of the updated task definition.
+This pipeline will push master code base changes to the designated AWS resources within five minutes.
+The details of the deployment process can be seen in the CircleCI config.yml file.

+To deploy this Django project, our team decided to serve our project with Apache2.
+We decided to configure Apache2 to serve static requests and application requests for ease of use.
+The Apache2 configurations that we decided to use are listed in the bartensor.conf file.